GROUP TRAVEL CONDITIONS OF CONTRACT RATES

 6.3.
 Supporter and single sex groups are subject to the following special conditions:

 a) A complete list of names, addresses and passport numbers (with the exception of Larne and Cairnryan departures, where passports are not required) of all passengers in the group must be supplied at least one week in advance of travel.
 (Single sex groups ONLY).

 b) No supporter scarves, banners, flags or other emblems that may cause offence to other passengers are to be visible in the port, on the coach or onboard ship.
 No singing or chanting that may cause offence to other passengers is permitted in the port or on board the ship.

 c) No alcohol is permitted on coaches.
 Anyone appearing to be suffering from the effects of excess alcohol will be refused shipment.

 d) Each coach must have two nominated Stewards.
 Names to be submitted when booking.

 e) The carriage of supporter groups will be charged at full brochure-prices on all occasions.
 All reservations MUST be confirmed in writing.

-6. Youth Groups
+7. Youth Groups

-We will not allow anyone under the age of 18 years to purchase tobacco, cigarettes, wines or spirits from any of our on board shops, bars or food outlets.
-Natural exuberance from ¬children is to be expected but the dangers of unruly and foolish behaviour whilst on board should be explained to your party prior to boarding.
+We will not allow anyone under the age of 18 years to purchase tobacco, cigarettes, wines or spirits from any of our onboard shops, bars or food outlets.
+Natural exuberance from children is to be expected but the dangers of unruly and foolish behaviour whilst on board should be explained to your party prior to boarding.
 We also request that the comfort of, and courtesy to, other passengers is respected at all times.
 The Company reserves the right, at its sole discretion, to refuse any bookings requested on behalf of such groups.
 A Youth or Child party is defined where 50% of the total passengers are 0 -15 years of age.

 Conditions of Group Rates and Group Travel should be read in conjunction with P&O Ferries full Terms of Business.
 Please visit www.poferries.com and click on Terms and Conditions.